 - 5.1 There are a variety of repairs for which the resident is responsible.
-These responsibilities vary depending on whether the resident is a tenant or a leaseholder. - 5.2 Appendix 2 outlines repair responsibilities but does not supersede any unique repair responsibilities a resident may have outlined in their lease or tenancy agreement. - 5.3 Residents must meet their obligations as described in their tenancy agreement or lease, including: - Prompt reporting of any required repair, including damage to the home or communal parts. - Providing access to the landlord's contractors to carry out repairs and maintenance works and inspections, as required. - Taking reasonable care of the home and estate. - 5.4 The resident is responsible for repairing damage resulting from vandalism caused by other people, unless the resident has reported the vandalism to the police and to CDS as soon as it is discovered.
-CDS will only consider carrying out repairs arising from vandalism or third-party damage if the resident has provided a valid crime reference number from the police.
+These responsibilities vary depending on whether the resident is a tenant or a leaseholder. - 5.2 Appendix 2 outlines repair responsibilities but does not supersede any specific repair responsibilities a resident may have outlined in their lease or tenancy agreement. - 5.3 Residents must meet their obligations as described in their tenancy agreement or lease, including: - Prompt reporting of any required repair, including damage to the home or communal parts. - Providing access to the landlord's contractors to carry out repairs and maintenance works and inspections, as required. - Taking reasonable care of the home and estate.

-- 5.5 Residents are responsible for insuring the contents of the property or the personal possessions of a household against loss by fire, floor, theft, accident or other household risk.
-CDS will not typically carry out repairs or compensate for damage that should otherwise by covered by contents insurance, whether or not the resident has such coverage. - 5.6 By law, in every tenancy agreement it will state that you must give access for repair work: your landlord or their agent has the right to access your home as long as they give you at least twenty-four hours' notice. - 5.7 You are responsible for using your home in a "tenant-like" way, which generally means: - Carrying out minor repairs yourself i.e. changing fuses and light bulbs - Keeping your home reasonably clean - Not causing damage to the property including visitors - Using any fixtures and fittings properly, for example, not blocking a toilet by flushing something unsuitable down it
+- 5.4 The resident is responsible for repairing damage from vandalism caused by other people, unless the resident has reported the vandalism to the police and to CDS as soon as it is discovered.
+CDS will usually only consider carrying out repairs arising from vandalism or third-party damage if the resident has provided a valid crime reference number from the police. - 5.5 Residents are responsible for insuring the contents of the property or the personal possessions of a household against loss by fire, floor, theft, accident or other household risk.
+CDS will not typically carry out repairs or compensate for damage that should otherwise by covered by contents insurance, whether or not the resident has such coverage. - 5.6 You are responsible for using your home in a "tenant-like" way, which generally means: - Carrying out minor repairs yourself (i.e. changing fuses and light bulbs) - Keeping your home and private garden reasonably clean - Not causing damage to the property including damage caused by your visitors - Using any fixtures and fittings properly, for example, not blocking a toilet by flushing something unsuitable down it